nathanMiniovich/RDWorks/README.md

 pip install mecab
 ```

 We will be using a special colloquial japanese mecab dictionary from mecab-ipadic-neologd.
-Getting this for windows is a bit of a pain and requires a custom compilation so I have provided
+Getting this for windows is a bit of a pain and requires a custom compilation so I will provide
-my file in the repo; more on this in the next section.
+my file in the repo once I have git-lfs up and running.
+If you would like to compile your own you can find a guide [here](https://qiita.com/zincjp/items/c61c441426b9482b5a48) (text in Japanese).

 ### The Model